 2.5 SATELLITE VOICE COMMUNICATION (SATVOICE) SYSTEM CHARACTERISTICS

 Note.— Guidance material for the implementation of the aeronautical mobile satellite service is contained in the Manual on the Aeronautical Mobile Satellite (Route) Service (Doc 9925).
 Additional guidance for SATVOICE systems is contained in the Satellite Voice Operations Manual (Doc 10038), and the Performance-based Communication and Surveillance (PBCS) Manual (Doc 9869).
+Provisions applicable to the use of AMS(R)S in the frequency band 117.975– 137 MHz by an Air-Ground VHF Digital Link (VDL) system, are contained in Chapter 13, Part I of this Volume and by an Air-Ground VHF Voice Communication System are contained in Chapter 6, Part II of this Volume.

 2.5.1 For ground-to-air calls, the SATVOICE system shall be capable of contacting the aircraft and enabling the ground party/system to provide, as a minimum, the following: